Handbook

 Guidelines for Potential Consequences:

 c.
-Third Offense: Up to 5-day suspension.
-Parent/guardian meeting with staff and student.
+Third Offense: Up to 5-day suspension, parent/guardian meeting with staff and student.
+Possible referral for expulsion.

 7. Cell Phones

 Cell phone use during the school day is prohibited unless permission is otherwise granted by a staff member.
-If a message is to be relayed to a student during the school day, parents/guardians should contact the main office.
+If a message is to be relayed to a student during the school day, parents or guardians should contact the main office.
 The use of cell phones or other video recording devices in bathrooms and locker rooms is strictly prohibited.

 Guidelines for Potential Consequences:

 b.
-Second Offense: Phone to be picked up by parent/guardian.
+Second Offense: Conference with Dean, phone to be picked up by parent/guardian.

 c.
 Third Offense: Phone to be picked up by parent/guardian, and parent/guardian meeting.